jaceklaskowski/spark-kubernetes-book/docs/configuration-properties.md

 ## <span id="spark.kubernetes.file.upload.path"><span id="KUBERNETES_FILE_UPLOAD_PATH"> spark.kubernetes.file.upload.path

-Hadoop DFS-compatible file system path where files from the local file system will be uploded to in `cluster` mode.
+Hadoop DFS-compatible file system path where files from the local file system will be uploded to in `cluster` deploy mode.
+The subdirectories (one per Spark application) with the local files are of the format `spark-upload-[uuid]`.

 Default: (undefined)